Tips to Get Top Marks in IGCSE Physics

 After answering a paper, it’s worth looking in your textbook or notes to see if you got everything right.
 If there are mistakes, focus on them during the revision.

-Look at the mark scheme to see where you dropped valuable marks, so you don’t miss out in the final exam itself.
+Look at the mark scheme to see where you dropped valuable marks.
+This way, you don’t miss out on the final exam itself.

 Try different papers as many times as you can until there are no mistakes anymore.